omgnetwork/omgnetwork.github.io/docs/send-your-first-transaction.md

 5. Click **Refresh**.
 If the deposit was successful, you should see your OMG Network balance update.
 6. A deposit UTXO was created and you now have funds on the OMG Network.

-> When you perform a deposit, you are sending funds to the `Plasma Framework Contract` and creating a deposit UTXO for your account.
+> When you perform a deposit, you are sending funds to the `Plasma Framework` contract and creating a deposit UTXO for your account.
 With this new UTXO, you will later be able to transfer funds on the OMG Network.
 For a further discussion on understanding what is a UTXO, you can check out [this documentation]().

 ## Make a Transaction